qiboteam/qiboml/doc/source/getting_started/quickstart.rst

    :width: 600
    :align: center

-Following this structure, every single evaluation of the model, divided in the steps `circuit_structure` -> `Decoding`, takes as input classical data and outputs classical data once again.
+Following this structure, every single evaluation of the model, divided in the steps `Encoding` -> `Circuit Composition` -> `Execution` -> `Decoding`, takes as input classical data and outputs classical data once again.

 In ``qiboml`` we provide some standard pre-defined encoding and decoding layers, whereas the trainable part can be delegated to any ``qibo`` circuit (some standard quantum circuit ansaetze are available as well).
 The different pieces can be joined together through a ``qiboml`` interface, which exposes a ``QuantumModel`` object in one of the popular ML frameworks (such as ``torch`` and ``keras``).